Quantum cohomology and toric minimal model programs: Minimal models and non-displaceable Lagrangians

 \section{Minimal models and non-displaceable Lagrangians}

 This section is a discussion of how the results here combine with those of \cite{wo:gdisk}, \cite{ww:qu} on non-displaceable Lagrangian tori.
-In particular we explain that toric orbifolds can have infinitely many non-displaceable tori because they can have infinitely many tmmps.
-Recall the following from \cite{wo:gdisk}:
+In particular we explain that toric orbifolds can have infinitely many non-displaceable tori because they can have infinitely many runnings of the toric minimal model program.
+Recall the following from Fukaya-Oh-Ohta-Ono \cite{fooo:toric1}, \cite[Theorem 3.17,Corollary 4.6]{fooo:toric2} and Woodward \cite{wo:gdisk}: